callumbwhyte/friendly-robots/README.md

 ### Installation

-Dynamic Robots is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.
+Friendly Robots is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.

 #### Our Umbraco repository

-You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](https://our.umbraco.com/projects/website-utilities/dynamic-robots/) site.
+You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](https://our.umbraco.com/projects/website-utilities/friendly-robots/) site.

 #### NuGet package repository

-To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.DynamicRobots/), run the following command in your instance of Visual Studio.
+To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.FriendlyRobots/), run the following command in your instance of Visual Studio.

-    PM> Install-Package Our.Umbraco.DynamicRobots
+    PM> Install-Package Our.Umbraco.FriendlyRobots

 ## Contribution guidelines